tinykishore/VAD/base-dataset/README.md

 # Dataset Description

-This file contains the description of the dataset used in the project.
+This file contains the information about dataset source.

-## Base Dataset:
+## Base Dataset

 We used the **[Real-Time Anomaly Detection in CCTV Surveillance ](https://www.kaggle.com/datasets/webadvisor/real-time-anomaly-detection-in-cctv-surveillance)** dataset from Kaggle.